exoplatform/exo-documentation/docs/Administration.rst

 even if you are not a member on that space.

+.. tip: You can find :ref:`here <Manage-Space-Settings>` the possible actions for a space's manager.

 Delete space
 --------------

-Being a member of the spaces managers group allows you also to delete any space of the platform even the spaces where you are neither a manager nor a member.
+Being a member of the spaces managers group allows you also to :ref:`delete <Delete-Space>` any space of the platform even the spaces where you are neither a manager nor a member.

 You just need to click on the delete icon |image311| of the corresponding space in the interface of the tab "Manage spaces".

 |image312|

-A confirmation popup appears allowing you either to confirm or cancel the space's deletion.
+A confirmation popup appears allowing you either to confirm or cancel :ref:`the space's deletion <Delete-Space>`.

 |image313|

 If you click on Cancel button, nothing happens and if you click on the Delete button, the space is removed.

+.. note:: When you delete a space, all its date is also removed.

 .. _AdministratingSpaces.Permissions: